 Banknotes in circulation

-New Zealand has two sets of banknotes in circulation – Series 6 and the new Series 7.
-Both series are legal tender.
-Both sets have five denominations: the $5, $10, $20, $50 and $100 banknote.
+This section provides details of New Zealand's banknotes in circulation—Series 6 and Series 7—and their security features and imagery.
+Both series are legal tender and have five denominations: the $5, $10, $20, $50 and $100 banknote.